 Help stop the spread of aquatic invaders.
 Join the Tahoe Keepers Stewardship community.

-As Tahoe Keepers we know that a little extra time helps to protect our gear, our favorite pastime and our favorite places.
-Invasive species are spread through the transport of water and debris that can collect inside and on watercraft and gear.
+Aquatic invasive species are spread through the transport of water, aquatic vegetation, and debris that can collect inside and on watercraft and gear.

 Becoming a Tahoe Keeper is easy and free